oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 The default value for `type` is `external`.

+The value `external` indicates, that this document is an external reference to a document or vulnerability in focus (depending on scope).

+The value `self` indicates, that this document is a reference to this same document or vulnerability (also depending on scope).

 URL of reference (`url`) of value type `string` and format `uri` provides the URL for the reference.

 ### 3.1.11 Version Type